Alfred188/DAL/README.md

 # DAL
-A lib to help in codding
+A lib to help in coding

 # How to use